kparc/kcc/README.md

 Since verbs _operate_ on nouns, they are very often called **operators**, and nouns passed to verbs are said to be their **operands** or **arguments**.

 For newcomers, the biggest caveat with verbs is whether or not to consider a **user-defined function**, i.e. any expression enclosed in curly brackets, to be a verb — and the correct answer is **no**.
-Functions are treated as nouns in 𝒌.
-Among other things, this means they differ from operators in the following fundamental way:
+Functions are treated as nouns in 𝒌, and while in certain contexts verbs and functions can be used interchangeably, functions differ from operators in the following fundamental way:

-* Operators can be applied using infix notation
+* Operators can be applied using both infix and prefix notation
-* Functions can only be applied using prefix notation
+* Functions can only be applied using prefix notation, also known as "functional form"

 This only sounds confusing until you see what this means in practice: